Behavior Prior Representation learning for Offline Reinforcement Learning: Effective dimension and feature rank

 Since we have convergence for any $M_{ij}$, we get convergence of the resulting matrix to $M$.
 And since the eigenvalues are continuous functions of $M$, the eigenvalues of $M_n$ converge to those of $M$ almost surely. \end{proof}

-Intuitively, it possess the similar equivalent form of feature reachability.
+Intuitively, it possesses a similar equivalent form of feature reachability.
 Empirically, we set $\epsilon$ as 0.01 where only higher eigenvalues are considered, eliminating the distraction caused by small noise.
-With the effective dimensions measurement, we can show that BPR can stabilize the training procedure, provides higher effective feature dimension for the value network, thus helps to alleviate the ``implicit under-parameterization'' phenomenon.
-Notably, Equation~\ref{eq:app_feat_effct} can also be used to measure the effective dimension of the state representation, i.e. $\zeta(\Phi,\mathcal{D}, \epsilon)$, when we substitute the feature matrix $\Psi$ by the representation matrix $\Phi\in\mathbb{R}^{|\mathcal{S}|\times |\mathcal{Z}|}$ where $\mathcal{Z}$ is the latent state representation space.
+With the effective dimensions measurement, we can show that BPR can stabilize the training procedure, and provides a higher effective feature dimension for the value network, thus helping to alleviate the ``implicit under-parameterization'' phenomenon.
+Notably, Equation~\ref{eq:app_feat_effct} can also be used to measure the effective dimension of the state representation, i.e., $\zeta(\Phi,\mathcal{D}, \epsilon)$, when we substitute the feature matrix $\Psi$ by the representation matrix $\Phi\in\mathbb{R}^{|\mathcal{S}|\times |\mathcal{Z}|}$ where $\mathcal{Z}$ is the latent state representation space.